How safe are the residence halls and apartments?

 The 3 on-campus apartment complexes (University Village, Yudof Hall and Wilkins Hall) are open during the winter break.
 There is no additional charge as it is included in the apartment rates.

-Centennial, Middlebrook and Sanford Halls will remain open during the winter break.
-Residents of these halls are required to register for the break and will be charged $22.00/night.
+Centennial, Middlebrook and 17th Avenue Residence Halls will remain open during the winter break.
+Residents of these halls are required to register for the break and will be charged $23.00/night.
 Dining facilities in these halls are not open during winter break.

-Bailey, Comstock, Frontier, Pioneer and Territorial Halls are not open during the break, and residents will be required to vacate these buildings.
+Bailey, Comstock, Frontier, Pioneer, Sanford and Territorial Halls are not open during the break, and residents will be required to vacate these buildings.

 What should I do if I got an assignment, but I do not plan on attending the University of Minnesota?